 $groupBy: { imageId: "exact", objectLabel: "exact" }});

-TypeScript OSDK 2.0's syntax for applying simple actions is very similar to the legacy TypeScript OSDK 1.x syntax: in both, you call the applyAction
+TypeScript OSDK 2.0's syntax for applying simple Actions is very similar to the legacy TypeScript OSDK 1.x syntax: in both, you call the applyAction

 function.

-If you were validating inputs or receiving ActionEdits in OSDK 1.x, you can now specify these by specifying $returnEdits
+in OSDK 1.x, you can now define these by specifying $returnEdits

 and $validateOnly